college-questr/questr-backend/README.md

          type: QuestionType,

-         ---- this query should return all the questions with  ----
+         ---- this query should return all the questions ----

             {
                 question{